(PHS - click to enlarge)

 With names

-Sherill Rhodes' daughter took many wonderful photos that you can purchase and contribute to the 50th reunion
+Sherill Rhodes' daughter took many wonderful photos which were available for purchase after the reunion.

 Jan Jarboe photos . . .